"I grew this moustache through sheer force of will, don't tell me I'm not ready."

 - Paw Dugan had one in his earlier videos.

-- Captain Marcus Gray from The Gungan Council sports one awesome mustache.
+- Captain Marcus Gray from The Gungan Council sports one awesome moustache.

-- Agent Wyoming of Red vs. Blue has been revealed to have a magnificent mustache.
+- Agent Wyoming of Red vs. Blue has been revealed to have a magnificent moustache.

 - Humans in Bravemule base their leadership on the 'stache.
 Atrix earns rank by wearing a fake.